Jmw150/Coq-VST-DLC/README.md

     * Characterizes direct memory access "int* ptr = 10;"

         + Sound may not automatically mean safe in this case

+        + Could include a way to give a safe memory map with C code

 -  goto statements.